maarten-pennings/MPU6050/README.md

    I got a cheap [clone](https://www.aliexpress.com/item/4000427291663.html) with a USB micro plug.
  - You need an MPU6050.
 I got a [GY521 breakout board](https://www.aliexpress.com/item/4000504535389.html)
    with a 5V to 3V regulator.
- - This library is simple; it only uses the I2C lines.
-So 4 wires need to be connected.
+ - You need to connect them.
+This library is simple; it only uses the I2C lines.
+So 4 wires are needed.
-   I did not add pull-ups, the ones in the Nano appear sufficient.
+   I did not add pull-ups, the ones inside the Nano appear sufficient.

 ![wiring](circuit.jpg)